Genivia/ugrep/README.md

                   CTRL-Y to invoke a command to view or edit the file shown at the top of the screen.
 The command can be specified with option --view and defaults to environment variable PAGER when defined, or VISUAL or EDITOR.
-Press Tab or Shift-Tab to navigate directories and to select a file to search.
-Press Enter to select lines to output.
+Press TAB or SHIFT-TAB to navigate directories and to select a file to search.
+Press ENTER to select lines to output.
 Press ALT-l for option -l to list files, ALT-n for -n, etc.  Non-option commands include ALT-] to increase context and ALT-} to increase fuzzyness.
+If ALT or OPTION keys are not available, then press CTRL-O + KEY to switch option `KEY', or press F1 or CTRL-Z for help and press KEY.
 See also options --no-confirm, --delay, --split and --view.

            -q, --quiet, --silent
                   Quiet mode: suppress all output.
 Only search a file until a match